 The Nursing Academic calendar DNP Academic Calendar for live events provides dates and deadlines that may help you to successfully navigate the program.
 University holidays, registration dates, on-campus dates, and specific progressions dates are listed on the calendar.
-For additional questions or clarification of information in this handbook, please contact the DNP Program Coordinator at: 901-448-6099 or the DNP Program Director.
+For additional questions or clarification of information in this handbook, please contact the DNP Program Coordinator at: 901-448-6099 or the DNP Program Director at 901-921-7621.